Hilbert Spaces

 \(||f(x)||=\int_{-\pi}^{\pi}|f(x)|^2 dx \)

-We consider now the space of square summable sequences, ie we consider the set
+We consider now the succesions space of square-summable, that is the set:

 \( l^2(Z)=\{(a_{n}) _{n=-\infty}^{\infty} : \sum_{n=\infty}^{\infty}(a_n)^2 < \infty \} \)